Private Property (1960 film)

-Private Property, sometimes shown as Private Property!, is a 1960 American independent crime film, directed by Leslie Stevens and starring Corey Allen, Warren Oates and Stevens' wife, Kate Manx.
+Private Property, sometimes known as Private Property!, is a 1960 American independent crime film, directed by Leslie Stevens and starring Corey Allen, Warren Oates and Kate Manx (Stevens' then-wife).

 The film was considered disturbing at the time of its release and was condemned by the Catholic Legion of Decency.
 Its initial distributor went out of business, and by 1994 it had not been in circulation for 30 years, and was considered a lost film.
 It was restored and re-released in 2016 to critical acclaim.

 Plot

-A pair of drifters, Duke and Boots, are hanging out at a gasoline station on the Pacific Ocean.
+A pair of drifters in Duke and Boots are hanging out at a gasoline station on the Pacific Ocean.
 They menace the owner and steal from his store.
-Duke promises Boots that he will fix him up with a woman.
+Having been denied the touch of a woman recently, Duke promises Boots that he will fix him up with a woman.
 They hitch a ride with a motorist and force him to follow an attractive woman, Ann Carlyle, to her home.

 The drifters break into an empty house next door, eavesdrop on her, and learn that she is unhappily married to an older man named Roger.

 They proceed to manipulate the woman, but Boots fails to have relations with her.
-The two men have a dispute which ends in Duke killing Boots.
+She walks outside only to see Duke lurking from behind, distressed at what he heard go on before knocking her down.
+Boots, seeing this, fights him in a pool that sees Duke stab and kill Boots.
 Roger returns home, fights Duke, and Ann shoots Duke.